 Jerusalem has been conquered, destroyed and rebuilt more than any city in the world, and the fact that three world religions continue to co-exist together behind the ancient walls is fascinating to me.
 Read about our trip here.

 Regardless of their oppression, Tibetans remain deeply attached to their faith, have the biggest smiles, and it’s deeply moving to watch them practice prayer rituals.
-Tibet is one of the most interesting places we’ve visited.
+Tibet is one of our most fascinating and best places to travel for cultural experience.
 Read about our visit here.

 Santorini is a magical Greek island filled with blue domes, sunsets, black beaches, deep blue water, colorful salads and red cliffs.
 It literally looks as though you have stepped into a postcard, and is one of the most picturesque places we have ever visited.